The Pom Shi is a hybrid mix of the Pomeranian and the Shiba Inu.

 There may also be occasional diagnoses for Progressive Retinal Atrophy, Sebaceous Adenitis, hypothyroidism, and cataracts.

 Your veterinarian may also require occasional tests like x-rays of various parts of the skeletal system, or blood and urine analysis.

 There can also sometimes be a need for Complete Blood Count, blood sugar and thyroid tests, complete physical examination, eye examination, and internal imaging.

 The Pom Shi can be a bit of a sassy little dog from time to time, and at the puppy stage, these dogs can be a bit on the nibbly side too.

 However, if the more precious sides of this dog are kept in mind during their younger years, they can get on famously with kids of all ages.

-Precautions with babies, toddlers and very young children always feels wise when a dog’s in the family, especially during the more intensively high energy episodes that the Pom Shi can sometimes tend to have.
+Precautions with babies, toddlers, and very young children always feel wise when a dog’s in the family, especially during the more intensively high energy episodes that the Pom Shi can sometimes tend to have.